DanielMoscoso/100day_challenge/Readme.txt

 		 Now I realize I should have also added how the code worked without a loop, for referencing.
 Good to know for next time.
 		-Works better with a while loop.
+		-If the user inputs the wrong special character, then the calculator closes.
 ===============================================================================